pat-jj/TagReal/README.md

 # TagReal

-TagReal reuses some modules from PKGC (Xin Lv, Yankai Lin, Yixin Cao, Lei Hou, Juanzi Li, Zhiyuan Liu, Peng Li, Jie Zhou.
-Do Pre-trained Models Benefit Knowledge Graph Completion?
-A Reliable Evaluation and a Reasonable Approach. *Findings of the Association for Computational Linguistics: ACL 2022.* GitHub: https://github.com/THU-KEG/PKGC).
+TagReal reuses some modules from PKGC (GitHub: https://github.com/THU-KEG/PKGC).
 So, there will be some similar steps between those two frameworks.

 ## Requirements